roguerouter/VXLAN_Fabric_Deploy/README.md

 Playbooks should be run in this order:

+- enable_nxapi.yml
+  - Enables the NXAPI feature to allow deployment of code, you'll only need to run this once.
 - generate_day1_config.yml
+  - Generate Day 1 config will create a checkpoint of the device as it exists before deploying the code.
+You should ensure that everything you want set for initial startup is complete (IP address, username/password, etc.).
+This will allow you to revert to a clean state if the code fails or if you want to start from scratch.
 - hardware_tcam_settings.yml
-- initialize_vxlan_fabric.yml
-- add_vni.yml

-The generate_day1_config.yml playbook takes the existing configuration of the devices and creates a day-one.config file on the bootflash:/ of the switches.
-The step enables you to revert back to your initial configuration (basic authentication and mgmt access) and re-run the scripts again from scratch.

-The hardware_tcam_settings.yml playbook adjusts TCAM space to enable ARP supression capability.
+  - Only necessary when deploying on CML instances, on physical HW you can skip this.
+Adjusts TCAM space to enable ARP supression capability.
 ARP suppression functionality requires that ARP-ETHER TCAM has space added to it.
 For this example we zero out vpc-convergence and add the space to arp-ether.
 The box will then reboot to apply changes.

-The initialize_vxlan_fabric.yml playbook deploys the fabric.
-The playbook calls out three sections:

-- common
-  - This runs tasks in ./roles/common/tasks/main.yml and sets basic information up like domain name, banner, and features.
-This is meant to deploy common elements on all devices.
-- spine
+- initialize_vxlan_fabric.yml
-  - This runs tasks in ./roles/spine/tasks/main.yml and configures the components necessary to configure the spine switches.
+  - This is the main code, this runs code in the roles/common, roles/spine, and roles/leaf directories.
-- leaf
+- add_vni.yml
-  - This runs tasks in ./roles/leaf/tasks/main.yml and configures the components necessary to configure the leaf switches.

-When initialize_vxlan_fabric is complete the system is ready for a VNI to be deployed.
-The add_vni.yml playbook can be editted or ran as is to deploy an L2VNI on the leaf switches.
-Once completed, you'll need to add hosts off each leaf switch and test connectivity.
-You will need to configure the leaf port you connect each host to in the VLAN you assigned for VXLAN (in this example the vlan is 50).
-For my test I used the CMLv2 **Desktop** node which runs Alpine Linux.
-I configured each device with an IP in the same subnet and performed a simple ping test.
+  - Adds a simple L2VNI and configures an interface for testing.

 ## Verification